 Recently many of our patients have enjoyed meeting some new people during their visits with Dr. Copperman.
 Over the past few years, Dr. Copperman has become increasingly active as a mentor for third- and fourth-year medical students at the College of Osteopathic Medicine of the Pacific, Northwest in Lebanon.

 South Hilyard Medical Clinic

-Our doctors, nurse practitioner, physician assistant and friendly staff welcome you to our South Eugene practice!
+Our doctors, nurse practitioner and friendly staff welcome you to our South Eugene practice!
 We strive to offer high-quality medical care to each and every patient.
 The providers and staff at South Hilyard Clinic believe that all human beings have value.
 We found our practice on love and respect for all individuals, regardless of race, religion, sexual orientation, gender, age, or socio-economic status.
 We strive to have relationships of mutual love and respect with our patients to the best of our ability.